3scale/porta/fedora-manual-setup.md

 ### Setting up the test database

 The test database schema must be loaded separately.
-Due to a MySQL foreign key ordering issue, use:
+Due to a MySQL foreign key constraint ordering issue, `db:schema:load` fails on a fresh database.
+Use this workaround which temporarily disables FK checks for the duration of the schema load:

 ```sh
 RAILS_ENV=test bundle exec rails db:drop db:create